Coder-ak/svitlo-e/README.md

 # SVITLO-E

-SVITLO-E is an open-source project that aims to create a platform for easy and fast data visualization.
+SVITLO-E is an open-source project that aims to create a platform for tracking power outages in your area.

 ## Getting Started